A village school at the heart of a thriving city

 The meeting was called by the local vicar, Mr J D Paton and held in the village hall on 12th October 1896.
 The meeting elected a committee to start planning for a school.
-From the outset, one of the committee, Miss Corey, offered a plot of land as the site of the school – with one condition; that it should be a Church of England School.
+From the outset, one of the committee, Miss Covey, offered a plot of land as the site of the school – with one condition; that it should be a Church of England School.
 This was very normal for the time and was probably not even debated.
 The offer was accepted.
-As it transpired, the site offered proved not to be suitable, and in an act of astonishing generosity, Miss Corey paid £375 for a new site.
+As it transpired, the site offered proved not to be suitable, and in an act of astonishing generosity, Miss Covey paid £375 for a new site.

 The proposed school was planned to accommodate 150 children, although it was recognised that growth of the area would mean expansion at a later date.
 Plans were drawn, and a budget of £1000 put aside for the project.